Congratulations on pursuing higher education!

 Through the generosity of local donors, the Ventura County Community Foundation is able to partner with you to help you reach your career and educational goals.
 The application process for scholarships is highly competitive and there are many scholarship categories to choose from.
 Each year we have several thousand applicants and it is very important your application is completed in full to be considered eligible.

-The VCCF Scholarship Application is now closed.
+The VCCF Scholarship Application is now open.

 Regarding the online application program:

 - Each applicant must create an account in VCCF’s application program.
 Your email address will be your user name, and you will set up a password when you sign in for the first time.

 - Each applicant completes a multiple-choice questionnaire.
 Answers from the questionnaire will determine which opportunities are recommended.